Phongp88/ToDoListReact/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple ReactJs Todo list to understand the basics of creating components and changing State.

 ## Available Scripts